 Ravensburger Labyrinth Family Board Game

-- Fun play experience – In Labyrinth, Ravensburger’s hugely popular board game for boys and girls and their parents,...
+- Fun Play Experience – In Labyrinth, Ravensburger’s wildly popular board game for kids and adults, players find the...

-- Easy to understand instructions – High quality, Easy to understand instructions make it easy to start playing right...
+- Easy to U nderstand I nstructi ons – High quality, easy to understand instructions make it possible to start playing...

 Labyrinth features a fun and interactive board game with a maze that players transform through their actions.
 Players take turns to modify the maze and get to the object they need to find.
 Players can also change the maze design to slow down other players and get in their way.